ekcom/rbot/README.md

 [todo screen shot of "don't forget to log", "it's tea time", "don't forget, meeting is TONIGHT at 6:00!"]

 ## Available Commands
-View the [full list](todo link) of available commands.
+View the [full list](./full_commands.md) of available commands.
 The following are the recommended variations:
 ### Set up the bot
-- Hey bot, set name to `X`
- - Hey bot, change name to X
-- Hey bot, set reminder to `X`
+- Hey Reminder Bot, set reminder to `X`
- - Hey bot, set message to X
+- Hey Reminder Bot, activate
 ### Configure the bot
-- Hey bot, set reminder time to `X`
+- Hey Reminder Bot, set reminder time to `X`
- - Hey bot, set [remind/reminder/message] to [everyday, weekdays, weekends, M/T/W/Th/F/S] <- w/ spaces too
+ - Hey Reminder Bot, set reminder day to (everyday, weekdays, weekends, M/T/W/Th/F/S)
- - M/Mo/Monday/Mondays ...
-T/Th/R/Thursday/Thursdays
+  - format for days can be `M/Mo/Monday/Mondays` etc
-- Hey bot, set reminder time to weekdays
+- Hey Reminder Bot, set reminder time to 6pm on weekdays
 ### Activate the bot
-- Hey bot, activate
- - Hey bot, activate the reminder
+- Hey Reminder Bot, activate the reminder
- - Hey bot, enable
- - Hey bot, enable the reminder
 ### Preset the bot
-- Hey bot, use the [user defined] preset
- - Hey bot, use the running preset
+- Hey Reminder Bot, use the running log preset
-- Hey bot, save this preset [as `X`]
 ### Test the bot
-- Hey bot, what is the status
- - Hey bot, status
-- Hey bot, wake up[./!]
- - Hey bot, are you awake[?]
+- Hey Reminder Bot, are you awake?
- - Hey bot, ping
+- Hey Reminder Bot, what is the status?

 ## Getting Started
 _Confused?
 Check out [these instructions](#getting-started-for-people-who-have-no-clue-what-they-are-doing)_